• A housing community at Chapman University. In the foreground is a red-leafed tree.

 (714) 997-6961

-Jamie serves as the Associate Director of Residence Life and First Year Experience.
+Jamie (she/her/hers) serves as the Associate Director of Residence Life and First Year Experience.
 Her responsibilities include management of the New Student and Family Orientation programs, First Year Residential experience, and First Year Student support and intervention.
 During her time at Chapman, she has served as the Program Coordinator and Graduate Assistant for Orientation and First Year Programs and the Assistant Director of Residence Life and First Year Experience.
 Jamie has her Bachelor of Arts in Integrated Educational Studies and Master of Arts in Leadership Development from Chapman University.
 During her free time, Jamie loves going to concerts, spending time with her family and friends, working out, and relaxing with her cat, Cissy!

 photo of Amanda Zamora